UBC-CIC/commit2act/docs/DeploymentGuide.md

 # Requirements

-Before you deploy, you must have the following installed on your device:
+Before you deploy, you must have the following accounts created:

 - [AWS Account](https://aws.amazon.com/account/)
 - [GitHub Account](https://github.com/)

+You will also need the following installed on your computer:

 - [AWS CLI](https://aws.amazon.com/cli/)
 - [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
-- [MySQL Shell](https://dev.mysql.com/downloads/shell/) (or `sudo apt install mysql-client-core-8.0` on Linux/WSL)

 If you are on a Windows device, it is recommended to install the [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install), which lets you run a Linux terminal on your Windows computer natively.
-Some of the steps will require its use.
+Step 4 will be significantly easier with WSL, however there will be an alternate manual process.
 [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is also recommended for using WSL.

 # Step 1: Clone The Repository